selimslab/selimslab.github.io/_posts/social/quotes/2019-8-3-quotes-fun.md

 If you ever know a man who tries to drown his sorrows, kindly inform him his sorrows know how to swim.

+Nobody panics when things go “according to plan”.
+Even if the plan is horrifying!

 If a black cat crosses your path, it signifies that the animal is going somewhere.